White Christian nationalism threatens US democracy

 Adherents of white Christian nationalism are the drivers of antidemocratic conspiracy theories and election denialism (SPLC, 2023) and possibly book banning, LGBTQIA denigration, “sanitized” black history curriculum, anti-female reproductive rights, gerrymandering and attacking diversity, equity and inclusion.

-Currently there are 14 Republicans and three Democrats wanting to win the November 5, 2024, presidential election.
-Hundreds of candidates will be seeking local, county, state, and federal offices of power.
+Currently there are 14 Republicans and three Democrats wanting to win the Nov.
+5, 2024 presidential election.
+Hundreds of candidates will be seeking local, county, state and federal offices of power.
 Citizens must be vigilant and keep candidates who espouse ANY resemblance of white Christian nationalism out of public office.